mo-sharif/rocket-native/README.md

 - Save code and it auto refreshes
 - Install [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) into Chrome to see the state of Redux
 ---

-## 👊 Further Help?

-This repo is a great place to start, but if you'd prefer to sit back and have your new project built for you, [get in touch with me directly](https://mcnam.ee) and I can organise a quote.

----

 ## 💡 Inspiration